-LAPD to release footage of officer shooting 14-year-old girl in dressing room
+Footage shows LAPD officer fire shots that killed a suspect and a teen girl in a dressing room

-Police said Monday that they would release the footage at 4 p.m.
-Pacific time.
+Lopez, at the end of an aisle filled with picture frames and calendar items, ducks to his side as the officer fires three shots, causing him to fall to the ground.

+Muffled screaming is heard almost immediately after the shots; Lopez remains on the ground with officers commanding him to roll onto his stomach.

-Members of Orellana-Peralta’s family could not immediately be reached for comment Monday.
+Members of Orellana-Peralta’s family could not be immediately reached for comment Monday.

 Los Angeles Police Chief Michel Moore said in a statement Friday that he was “profoundly sorry for the loss of this young girl’s life.”
 He added: “I know there are no words that can relieve the unimaginable pain for the family.”

-The officer who fired the fatal shot has not been identified and has been placed on paid leave pending a review, the department said.
+The officer who fired the fatal shot, who has not been identified, has been placed on paid leave pending a review, the department said.

 The shooting outraged many, hitting especially hard in the North Hollywood Latino community where Orellana-Peralta’s death echoed that of another young Latina woman killed by police less than four years ago.

-When reports of Orellana-Peralta’s death was reported Thursday, Albert Corado told The Washington Post, friends and family members immediately circulated the information.
+When reports of Orellana-Peralta’s death was reported Thursday, Albert Corado, whose sister was killed by a police officer in July 2018, told The Washington Post, friends and family members immediately circulated the information.
 “My dad texted me to say, ‘Look, this is what happened to Mely,’ ” said Corado, who called news of the 14-year-old girl’s death “traumatic and triggering.”

-In July 2018, Corado’s younger sister Melyda Corado, 27, was fatally shot by an LAPD officer outside the Trader Joe’s grocery where she worked as police were pursuing a shooting suspect who later took hostages in the store.
+Melyda Corado, 27, was fatally shot by an LAPD officer outside the Trader Joe’s grocery where she worked as police were pursuing a shooting suspect who later took hostages in the store.

 “To be transported back to what happened, and then think about now what this family is going through — I feel for [Orellana-Peralta’s] family,” Corado said.
 “Not one thing has changed from the moment Mely was killed to the moment Valentina was killed.”

-Last December, an investigation by the Los Angeles County District Attorney’s Office determined that the officer on Melyda Corado’s fatal shooting acted “lawfully” and would not face charges.
+Last December, an investigation by the Los Angeles County District Attorney’s Office determined that the officer responsible for Melyda Corado’s fatal shooting acted “lawfully” and would not face charges.
 In May, Gene Evin Atkins, the shooting suspect being pursued by police during the 2018 incident, was charged with murder after prosecutors deemed him “criminally responsible” for Melyda Corado’s death.

 Corado fears the Orellana-Peralta family will endure what he deemed a lack of accountability for police officers who use deadly force.
 Prosecuting Atkins for his sister’s death allows police to “wash their hands” of responsibility to change or reexamine policies regarding use of force or de-escalation, Corado said.